-The rest of the paper is organized as follows.
-We first briefly introduce the relevant existing works in Section~\ref{sec:related}, Section~\ref{sec:method} describes the proposed method with detailed illustration and discussion on the pretext task.
-Experiments on both quantitative and qualitative performance verify the effectiveness of \textbf{MD} pre-training (see Section~\ref{sec:exp}), followed by the conclusion in Section~\ref{sec:conclusion}.
+The rest is organized as follows.
+We introduce existing works in Section~\ref{sec:related}.
+Section~\ref{sec:method} describes the proposed method with details.
+Quantitative and qualitative experiments verify the effectiveness of \textbf{MD} pre-training in Section~\ref{sec:exp}, followed by the conclusion in Section~\ref{sec:conclusion}.